stelon77/42_AI_Branch/ReadySetBoole/README.md

 # An introduction to Boolean Algebra

-- Discover the way computers work mathematically
+- Discover the way computers works mathematically